inayrus/FinalAppProject/PROCESS.md

 * Did a code review with Levy.
 She suggested to change the SelectActivity name to something more specifically for the file, so I changed it to RecognizeHandwritingActivity.
 * Cleaned the code of all the print statements and out commented code.
 * Added a savedInstanceState to every activity.
+* Transformed my README to a PROPOSAL.md

+Tomorrow I'm planning to make a video, rewrite the readme, and add a license.